Employee Computer Monitoring - Is it Necessary?

 Employee monitoring can be a invasion of privacy if it is not handled right.
 At the same time employee monitoring does not not have to invade the privacy of the employees, if it is done properly.
 The question is, is it necessary to control and monitor computers at the workplace.
 According to many research and facts, it seems that it can be important to use employee control and monitoring.

 Even though we assume most workers are honest and would not need any monitoring there are many that are dishonest at work.
-According to 2007 National Retail Security Survey (USA) in 45.9 % of inventory shrinkage comes from employee theft much more than shoplifting and in 2007 employees stole of estimation of 15.243 billion in inventory at work from their own employers.
+According to a National Retail Security Survey (USA) in 45.9 % of inventory shrinkage comes from employee theft much more than shoplifting and employees stole of estimation of 15.243 billion in inventory at work from their own employers.

 There is a saying that the Internet is like any other community and therefore same thing that happens in the "real world" happens on the computers online.
 Therefore, we could estimate that there are problems and dishonesty with many employees on the Internet and company network as there is problems in real life.